0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 ## 🎨 Adding TailwindCSS Typography

-Right now our blog have syntax highlight but the font isn't looking great 🤔 and there is nothing great than [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin to automatically styles our entire page's using a single `prose` class.
+Right now our blog has syntax highlight but the font isn't looking great 🤔 and there is nothing great than [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin to automatically styles our entire page's using a single `prose` class.

 ### 📦 Installing dependencies

-We need few dependencies for us to use tailwindcss and tailwindcss's typography plugin.
+We need a few dependencies for us to use tailwindcss and tailwindcss's typography plugin.

 Those dependencies are: